benwiley4000/react-dot-fragment/README.md

 # react-dot-fragment

-This is a very simple polyfill for React 16's `<React.Fragment>` (a.k.a. `<>`) component which allows a component to return a set of children without a wrapper DOM element.
+This is a very simple ponyfill for React 16's `<React.Fragment>` (a.k.a. `<>`) component which allows a component to return a set of children without a wrapper DOM element.

 ## example